-The Main Stage Show combines interactive improv sets with hilarious, topical sketches that are sure to leave audiences clamoring for more.
+The Main Stage Cast’s newest revue, Stream Punks, combines interactive improv sets with hilarious, topical sketches including themes based on the difficulties of breaking up with your cable company, teen aged tastemakers in corporate America, and the highs and lows of the warm weather in New York.
 Audience suggestions help inspire scenes on stage that are made up on the spot guaranteeing that no two shows are ever the same.
 This 90-minute show is performed in two acts with a brief intermission.
-The Main Stage cast comes together on Friday and Saturday evenings to build a new experience every night.
+The Main Stage cast comes together on Thursday, Friday, and Saturday evenings to build a new experience every night.

 Trevor was born on Cape Cod and moved to Boston to study acting and writing at Suffolk University in 2006.
 Trevor spent the next eight years traveling around North America performing improv and sketch comedy with his award-winning college improv troupe and with the critically-acclaimed Improv Asylum Boston cast.
 In 2014 Trevor took his talents and student loan debt to the Big Apple where he performs in the shows Simply Unemloyable, Angry Landlord, and Small Talk.
 You can also check him out playing obnoxious football fans on TheKicker.com or really showing his range as a Jock in the “80’s Bullies” Geico commercial.
 Follow him on Twitter @hoagiejr because that is what all the kids are doing.
 Trevor thanks you, his sister Alex, and his mom and dad (an even better twitter follow @hoagie64) and hopes you enjoy the show.